Tips for a happy holiday

 Hotels

-The hotels we stay in are mostly B Class, that is, few frills but clean.
+The hotels we stay in are mostly B Class.
 All have en-suite facilities with a shower, nowadays there is usually, but not always, a shower curtain!
-Most rooms are twin bedded, double beds are a rarity, (not very friendly!)
-Some hotels have hairdryers, but not all and you may find a mini-bar (watch the prices) but never a kettle.
+Most rooms are twin bedded, double beds are a rarity.
+All hotels have hairdryers, but not all and you may find a mini-bar (watch the prices) and now sometimes a kettle.

-Continental breakfast of a Greek sort will be provided; yoghurt and honey, hard boiled eggs (useful for picnics!), bread or rolls, sometimes cake, cheese and cold meat.
+Continental breakfast will be provided; yoghurt and honey, hard boiled eggs (useful for picnics!), bread or rolls, cake, cheese and cold meat.
 Orange juice, often freshly squeezed oranges, tea and coffee are available.

 Evening meals